Banuba/agora-plugin-filters-ios/README.md

 ```
 `callJsMethod` must be a JSON string with two fields: `method` and `params`.
 The`method` field stands for method’s name and `params` for method’s parameters.
 You can find an example in our [sample](https://github.com/Banuba/agora-plugin-filters-ios/blob/main/BanubaAgoraFilters/ViewController.swift#L181).

+# How to build `BanubaFiltersAgoraExtension`

+To build the BanubaFiltersAgoraExtension manually, please follow the steps bellow:

+1. Launch project `/BanubaFilters/BanubaFiltersAgoraExtension.xcodeproj`.

+2. Choose "File->Packages->Reset Package Cashes" from Xcode menu.

+3. Build `BanubaFiltersAgoraExtension`.
+It will be built with your Swift version.
+After this you should open the section `Products` in the `Project Navigator` (the left part of the Xcode screen).
+Click on the `BanubaFiltersAgoraExtension` with the right click of the mouse and choose «Show in Finder».
+Copy the `BanubaFiltersAgoraExtension.framework` from the folder.

+4. Then put the framework to the `/Frameworks` folder of the BanubaAgoraFilters.xcodeproj (or of your project).
+Then you can build BanubaAgoraFilters or your project.

+The reconnection of the `BanubaFiltersAgoraExtension.framework` to the example project may be required.
+To do it, you should remove the `BanubaFiltersAgoraExtension.framework` from the Project Settings: "General-> Frameworks, Libraries and Embedded Content".
+Then you should drag&drop the `BanubaFiltersAgoraExtension.framework` to this section.
+You should choose «Embed&Sign» for this framework.

 # Effects managing

 To retrieve effects list use the following code: